rafageist/stage-design-pattern/README.md

 ### Participants

+#### Stage

-- **Stage**: The central registry managing listeners and delivering messages from speakers.
+The central registry managing listeners and delivering messages from speakers.

+#### Listener

-- **IListener**: Interface for classes that can receive and process messages.
+Interface for classes that can receive and process messages.

+### Speaker

-- **ISpeaker**: Interface for classes that emit messages to listeners.
+Interface for classes that emit messages to listeners.

-- **Word**: A validated, immutable message type used in communication.
+#### Word

+In the **Stage Design Pattern**, a **Word** is the smallest unit of communication.
+It serves as an atomic building block for messages, not the entire message itself.
+Multiple Words can be combined to construct more complex messages, allowing components to interpret sequences of Words to derive meaning.

+##### **Why Restrict Words?**

+Is a good practice that the Words are defined with the following constraints:
+- **Alphabetic characters only**: Excluding numbers or symbols.
+- **Uppercase letters**: To enforce uniformity and avoid case-sensitivity issues.

+These restrictions ensure:
+- **Consistency**: All components process Words in a predictable way.
+- **Simplicity**: Validation and processing are straightforward.
+- **Scalability**: A restricted vocabulary of Words can grow incrementally.

+##### **Abstract Definition vs. Implementation**

+The pattern defines Words as an abstract concept, leaving implementation details to developers.
+This allows flexibility in:
+- Expanding the vocabulary of Words.
+- Combining Words to represent messages.
+- Interpreting Words based on the system’s context.

+##### **Benefits of Words**

+- **Consistency**: Uniform structure guarantees clarity.
+- **Modularity**: Words can be combined to create complex messages.
+- **Simplicity**: Reduces ambiguity and facilitates validation.
+- **Scalability**: The vocabulary can evolve without introducing complexity.
+- **Flexibility**: Words can serve as triggers, identifiers, or parts of sequences.

 ---